-- 17. Individuals who do not submit a CRC, and letter of good standing, if required, will receive a notice to this effect and will be informed that their application will not proceed and will be ineligible for participation in SM sanctioned events and programs until such time as the CRC, and letter of good standing, if required, is received. - SM Staff will receive and review all CRC, and letters of good standing, if required, and determine whether a relevant offence is revealed. - 19.
-If an individual's CRC, or letter of good standing, if required, does not reveal a relevant offence, the individual is eligible for the Designated Category based on this criteria.
-SM Staff will document the validity date and return or destroy the CRC. - 20.
-If an individual's CRC or letter of good standing, if required, does reveal a relevant offence, the Executive Committee will review the case, and by majority vote, will: - Approve an individual's participation in a Designated Category; or - Deny an individual's participation in a Designated Category; or - Approve an individual's participation in a Designated Category subject to terms and conditions as the Executive Committee deems appropriate. - 21.
-Where the Executive Committee denies an individual's participation in a Designated Category or approves an individual's participation in a Designated Category subject to terms and conditions, the reasons for such decision will be provided, in writing, to the individual and the SM Management Committee. - 22.
-The decisions of the Executive Committee are final and binding with no right of appeal, and will be effective upon notice being sent to the individual by e-mail to his/her last known email address on record with SM. - 23.
-Nothing in this policy will prevent an individual from re-applying for a Designated Position with SM at some point in the future and submitting a new CRC and letter of good standing, if required. - 24.
-CRC are valid for five years.
-Notwithstanding this, the Executive Committee may request that a person in a Designated Category provide a CRC to the Executive Committee for review and consideration at any point in time.
+- 23.1.2 If imposed in the last ten (10) years: - i) Any crime of violence including but not limited to, all forms of assault. - ii) Any offence involving a minor or minors. - 23.1.3 If imposed at any time: - i) Any offence involving the possession, distribution, or sale of any child-related pornography. - ii) Any sexual offence. - iii) Any offence involving theft or fraud. - 23.2 A request for documentation from the individual describing the relevant offence and any pertinent information the individual feels the screening committee should consider. - 24.
+Once the review is completed the Screening Committee will review and by majority vote, will: - 24.1 Approve an individual's participation in a Designated Category, or - 24.2 Approve with Conditions an individual's participation in a Designated Category.
+The Screening Committee will set the terms and conditions which they deem to be appropriate. - 24.3 Deny an individual's participation in a Designated Category - 25.
+Where the Screening Committee denies an individual's participation in a Designated Category or approves an individual's participation in a Designated Category subject to terms and conditions, the reasons for such decision will be provided, in writing, to the individual and the SM Management Committee. - Nothing in this policy will prevent an individual from re-applying for a Designated Position with SM at some point in the future, and submitting a new CRC, CARC and SDF and letter of good standing, if required. - 27.
+CRC and CARC are valid for the entire period the individual is a member of MB and an SDF must be completed at the request of SM.
+Notwithstanding this, the Screening Committee may request that a person in a Designated Category provide a CRC, CARC or SDF to the Screening Committee for review and consideration at any point in time.
 Such request will be in writing and will provide the reasons for such a request.